JanHerca/urantiapedia/output/wikijs/en/article/Peep_Sober/The_Future_of_our_Planet_as_a_Known_and_Unknown_Reality_2.md

 It is not my purpose to frighten you or to raise a “world improvement” campaign.
 I am merely informing you about this very precarious situation that we are facing.
 This situation may make us believe that the angels of the future, the Melchizedeks, Christ Michael, and others have a solution to the mounting crisis.
 I personally feel very pessimistic about mankind's abilities, on its own, to control this situation and solve it.
 What does _The Urantia Book_ have for us?

 > _From a world standpoint, overpopulation has never been a serious problem in the past, but if war is lessened and science increasingly controls human diseases, it may become a serious problem_ ***in the near future*** [my emphasis]. _At such a time the great test of the wisdom of world leadership will present itself.
-Will Urantia rulers have the insight and courage to foster the multiplication of the average or stabilized human being instead of the extremes of the supernormal and the enormously increasing groups of the subnormal?_ [UB 68:6.11](/en/The_Urantia_Book/68#p6_11)
+Will Urantia rulers have the insight and courage to foster the multiplication of the average or stabilized human being instead of the extremes of the supernormal and the enormously increasing groups of the subnormal?_ <a id="a51_539"></a>[UB 68:6.11](/en/The_Urantia_Book/68#p6_11)

 > _You are sometimes shocked at the ravages of war, but you should recognize the necessity for producing large numbers of mortals so as to afford ample opportunity for social and moral development; with such planetary fertility there soon occurs the serious problem of overpopulation.
 Most of the inhabited worlds are small.
 Urantia is average, perhaps a trifle undersized.
 The optimum stabilization of national population enhances culture and prevents war.
-And it is a wise nation which knows when to cease growing._ [UB 81:6.12](/en/The_Urantia_Book/81#p6_12)
+And it is a wise nation which knows when to cease growing._ <a id="a53_518"></a>[UB 81:6.12](/en/The_Urantia_Book/81#p6_12)

 It is natural that people crave a better standard of living.
 But a higher living standard cannot be the **only objective** of our lives.

-> _At first life was a struggle for existence; now, for a standard of living; next it will be for quality of thinking, the coming earthly goal of human existence_ [UB 81:6.28](/en/The_Urantia_Book/81#p6_28)
+> _At first life was a struggle for existence; now, for a standard of living; next it will be for quality of thinking, the coming earthly goal of human existence_ <a id="a57_163"></a>[UB 81:6.28](/en/The_Urantia_Book/81#p6_28)

 > _Mechanical inventions and the dissemination of knowledge are modifying civilization; certain economic adjustments and social changes are imperative if cultural disaster is to be avoided.
 This new and oncoming social order will not settle down complacently for a millennium.
 The human race must become reconciled to a procession of changes, adjustments, and readjustments.
-Mankind is on the march toward a new and unrevealed planetary destiny_ [UB 99:1.1](/en/The_Urantia_Book/99#p1_1)
+Mankind is on the march toward a new and unrevealed planetary destiny_ <a id="a59_446"></a>[UB 99:1.1](/en/The_Urantia_Book/99#p1_1)

 There is another serious danger threatening our civilisation, and that may come from space.
 Astronomers with their theory of probability were unable to predict well in advance that there would be a comet falling on Jupiter in 1994.
 Since then, astronomers have been paying much more serious attention to the dangers posed by undiscovered asteroids and comets.
 We know about the Asteroid 1997XF 11 which regularly tangents the earth's orbit.
 In 2028 this asteroid may approach the earth within the extremely narrow margin of only 48,000 km.
 This is the reading of the most recent calculations.
 The diameter of this body is a “mere” 1.5 km.